GuillaumeMougeot/biom3d/docs/tuto/docker.md

   docker inspect --format='{{.HostConfig.Memory}}' gui_container_identifier
 ```
-It will give you an int, if it is `0` there is no memory limit and you don't have enough free RAM it is either you don't have enough on your computer or other process use too much.
+It will give you an int, if it is `0` there is no memory limit and if you still don't have enough free RAM it is either you don't have enough on your computer or other processes use too much.
 Else it is the limit in Byte, the default value is `0` (unlimited).

 You can set the limit with the `--memory` parameter.